AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/fusion-security-standards.md

 Workfront Fusion interacts with connectors through the highest level of security offered by the connected solution.
 At a minimum, data is encrypted in transit over a TLS 1.2 connection.
 Mutual TLS is also available.

-For more information on Mutual TLS in Workfront Fusion, see [Use Mutual TLS in HTTP modules](../../workfront-fusion/apps-and-their-modules/http-modules/use-mtls-in-http-modules.md).
+For more information on Mutual TLS in Workfront Fusion, see [Use Mutual TLS in HTTP modules in Adobe Workfront Fusion](../../workfront-fusion/apps-and-their-modules/http-modules/use-mtls-in-http-modules.md).

 ## Role-Based Access